 One of the latest techniques for rendering transparent objects is adaptive transparency.
 This technique was introduced by Salvi et al[10] in 2011 and approximates closely to that of the A-Buffer.
 The difference is that it runs in a fixed memory space similar to that of the Z-Buffer.
-The Z-Buffer is responsible for performing visibility test of each fragment.
-Fragments that are occluded are discarded by the Z-Buffer and only visible fragment saved into the final framebuffer.
-The key point of the adaptive transparency algorithm is to adaptively compress visibility representation during rendering.
+The key point of the algorithm is to adaptively compress visibility representation during rendering.
 However, results show that the technique can not truly run in a fixed memory space unless changes are made to the current graphics hardware.